 - Requires competitive and community assessment

-While the name alone makes it hard to talk about, many nonprofits right now need to consider a turnaround plan – not necessarily due to poor management, but due to the external forces complicating our collective work.
-Instead of turnaround, we often use the word “right-sizing” to describe this plan.
-Due to financial challenges as a result of the pandemic, many nonprofits need to retrench, consolidate and experience a rebirth.
-As with any rebirth, sometimes the resulting organization can be leaner and better able to tackle issues more creatively.
+While the name alone makes it hard to talk about, many nonprofits right now need to consider a turnaround plan – not necessarily due to poor management, but due to the external forces of the pandemic and the economic downturn.
+Instead of “turnaround,” we often use the word “right-sizing” to describe this plan.
+Due to the financial challenges of the pandemic, many nonprofits need to retrench, consolidate and experience a rebirth.
+Sometimes the resulting organization can be leaner and better able to tackle issues more creatively.